l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 $$

-Given the rules of matrix multiplication, if for example we multiply the inputs by the weights that connect to the next layer we will get a matrix of size 3x1, the same number of neurons of our next layer.
+Given the rules of matrix multiplication, for example, we multiply the inputs by the weights that connect to the next layer then we will get a matrix of size 3x1, the same number of neurons of our next layer.

 $$
 \begin{bmatrix}